rkiman/wdwarfdate/README.md

                                       method='freq', datatype='Gyr')
 ```

 *wdwarfdate* allows us to select which models we want to use for the white dwarfs: the initial-to-final mass relation, DA or DB, and the parameter for the isochrone.
-As we did not specified the models in this example, the output is going to be calculated assing these are DA white dwarfs, using the Cummings et al. 2018 MIST initial-to-final mass relation and assuming solar metallicity for the progenitor star.
+As we did not specified the models in this example, the outputs are going to be estimated assuming these are DA white dwarfs, using the Cummings et al. 2018 MIST initial-to-final mass relation and assuming solar metallicity for the progenitor star.
 Also with the *datatype* option we can select the units of the resulting ages.

 The output of this function will be an astropy Table with one row for each teff and logg given and the following columns: